-There continues to be an overall skilled tradesmen shortage in America or skills gap.
+There continues to be an overall skilled tradesmen shortage in America.
+Some call this a “skills gap”.
 While getting your 4-year college degree seems to be “all the rage”, the latest findings from the Bureau of Labor & Statistics show that skilled trades such as welders and electricians once again top the latest list of the most difficult-to-fill job openings.
-According to the BLS, the median annual wage for all construction and extraction occupations was $47,430 in May 2019.
-That surpasses the median annual wage for all occupations ($39,810) by $7,620.
-That’s around a 20% increase.
+According to the BLS, the median annual wage for all construction and extraction occupations was $48,610 in May 2020.
+That surpassed the median annual wage for all occupations ($41,954) by $6,656.
+That’s around a 16% increase.

 The Tradesmen Shortage and Skills Gap